 2. Choose the right template

 Select the best review format for the context.
-The right template keeps the process relevant and efficient.
-For instance, annual reviews are tied to compensation, while quarterly reviews focus on short-term progress.
+For instance, annual reviews are tied to compensation, while 90-day reviews focus on a new hire’s early progress.
 The right template keeps the process relevant and efficient.

 3. Write behavior-based feedback